Start9Labs/documentation/site/source/device-guides/ios/tor-ios.rst

 Running Tor on iOS
 ==================

-Orbot is a system-wide proxy for your Android device that enables communications over Tor.
+Orbot is a system-wide proxy for your iOS device that enables communications over Tor.

 #.
 Download and install `Orbot from the Apple appstore <https://apps.apple.com/us/app/orbot/id1609461599>`_.
 #.
 Open Orbot and tap on "Settings".